 In fact, with your purchase, you’ll get FREE bonus resources such as calendars, checklists, and planting worksheets to help you get organized.

-Harvest in September
+Sowing Seeds Outside in September

-Garden Maintenance in September
+3. September Garden Maintenance

 - Watch out for beneficial insects such as ladybug/lacewing larvae, and garden spiders.